 Edited by Haran Burri, University Hospital of Geneva, Switzerland, Carsten Israel, Evangelical Hospital, Bielefeld, Germany, and Jean-Claude Deharo, Timone Hospital, Marseilles, France

-The EHRA Book of Pacemaker, ICD and CRT Troubleshooting is the perfect companion for electrophysiologists, cardiology trainees and technical consultants working with device patients as well as for those studying for the EHRA accreditation exam in cardiac pacing
+The EHRA Book of Pacemaker, ICD and CRT Troubleshooting is the perfect companion for electrophysiologists, cardiology trainees and technical consultants working with device patients as well as for those studying for the EHRA accreditation exam in cardiac pacing.

-Much more than just a technical manual of device algorithms, the cases help readers to consolidate their technical knowledge, and improve their reasoning and observation skills so they are able to tackle device troubleshooting with confidence.
-The 70 cases are arranged in three sections by increasing levels of difficulty to walk readers through all the skills and knowledge they need in an easy to use and structured format.
-Each case contains a short clinical description and a device tracing followed by a multiple choice question.
+Much more than just a technical manual of device algorithms, the cases help readers to consolidate their technical knowledge and improve their reasoning and observation skills so they are able to tackle device troubleshooting with confidence.
+The 70 cases are arranged in three sections by increasing levels of difficulty to walk readers through all the skills and knowledge they need in an easy-to-use and structured format.
+Each case contains a short clinical description and a device tracing followed by a multiple-choice question.
 Answers are supplied with detailed annotations of the tracing and an in-depth discussion of the case, highlighting practical hints and tips as well as providing an overview of the technical function of devices.
 A useful summary of principal device features and functions is also included.

 The EHRA Book of Interventional Electrophysiology: Case-based learning with multiple choice questions